RedHatNordicsSA/ansible-roadshow/labs/lab-5/README.md

 Howdy from Red Hat at 2018-08-31T08:45:39.489Z (from ip-172-31-28-91.eu-central-1.compute.internal)
 ```

-and observe your changes.
+Observe the changes.
 Hint, you are no longer getting an anonymous greeting.

->The observant student will note that there are some poor design choices in the above approach.
+:star: The observant student will note that there are some poor design choices in the above approach.
 Please correct the errors.

 Hint:
 * What did you learn about handlers in previous session?
 * Does above solution use handlers appropriately?
 * Is the when clause in above solution the best approach?

-Consider how you would handle a test environment with the *SECRET_NAME* of 'Red Hat (test)'.
+:star: Consider how you would handle a test environment with the *SECRET_NAME* of 'Red Hat (test)'.

 ```
 End of lab